Cross-domain Microscopy Cell Counting by Disentangled Transfer Learning: Introduction

-{Firstly}, observing the information entanglement challenge, we propose to decouple an input cell image into a {\it cell density map} corresponding to {\it domain-agnostic} knowledge and a {\it domain style image} corresponding to {\it domain-specific} knowledge, as shown in Fig.~\ref{fig:1} (right).
-The domain-agnostic knowledge is related to cell density map generation and remains consistent among various cell counting scenarios, while the domain-specific knowledge related to specific tissues/organs/imaging conditions is disentangled from the input without affecting the cell counting.
-Secondly, to reduce the annotation cost, we propose to train a cell counting network using a synthetic dataset with known ground truth without human annotation and then transfer the network to a target domain (Fig.~\ref{fig:1} (left)).
+Firstly, observing the information entanglement challenge, we propose to decouple an input cell image into a {\it cell density map} corresponding to {\it domain-agnostic} knowledge and a {\it domain style image} corresponding to {\it domain-specific} knowledge, as shown in Figure~\ref{fig:1} (right).
+The domain-agnostic knowledge is related to cell density map generation and remains consistent among various cell counting scenarios, while the domain-specific knowledge related to specific imaging conditions, organs, and tissues is disentangled from the input without affecting the cell counting.
+Secondly, to reduce the dense annotation cost, we propose to train a cell counting network using a synthetic dataset with known ground truth without manual annotation and then transfer the network to a target domain (Figure~\ref{fig:1} (left)).
 To address the issue of insufficient training data in the target domain, we propose an image synthesis method that can generate a large amount of training data based on a few annotated target-domain images.
 Thirdly, the data distribution gaps between domains are mainly caused by domain-specific knowledge that is not shared among various domains, so transferring domain-specific knowledge will have a negative impact on adapting cell counting networks across domains.
-Thus, during transfer learning, we propose to only transfer domain-agnostic knowledge that is consistent among domains.
-The {contribution} of this paper is threefold: \begin{itemize} \item A new cell counting network is designed to disentangle an input cell image into domain-agnostic knowledge (cell density map) and domain-specific knowledge (domain style image); \item A new image synthesis method is proposed which synthesizes cell image patches based on a few real images in the target domain and blends a random number of cells into random locations in domain style images, yielding a large number of training images in the target domain for transfer learning; \item A new progressive transfer learning is proposed for cross-domain cell counting, which effectively transfers a cell counting network trained on a synthetic dataset to a new target domain with a few annotated target-domain images. \end{itemize}
+Thus, during transfer learning, we propose to only transfer disentangled domain-agnostic knowledge that is consistent among domains.
+The contributions of this paper are threefold:

+\begin{itemize} \item A novel cell counting network is designed to estimate cell numbers by disentangling input cell images into domain-agnostic knowledge (cell density maps) and domain-specific knowledge (domain style images); \item A new image synthesis method is proposed which synthesizes cell image patches based on a few real images in the target domain and blends a random number of cells into random locations in domain style images, yielding a large number of training images in the target domain for transfer learning; \item A new progressive disentangled transfer learning is proposed for cross-domain cell counting, which effectively transfers the informative and discriminative features learned from a synthetic source-domain dataset to a new target domain with weak annotated images. \end{itemize}